ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

-School counselors have a responsibility to protect students and to promote healthy student development using multitiered systems of support that incorporate evidence-based practices and strategies in administering discipline and teaching new behaviors promoting positive social/emotional development (Cowan, Vaillancourt, Rossen & Pollitt, 2013).
-Recognizing culture influences on views of corporal punishment, the school counselor serves as a resource to school personnel and families for the use of effective intervention and alternative discipline strategies.
-School counselors encourage public awareness of the consequences of corporal punishment, provide strategies on alternatives to corporal punishment and encourage legislation prohibiting the continued use of corporal punishment.
+School counselors have a responsibility to protect students and to promote healthy student development using multitiered systems of support that incorporate evidence-based practices, including teaching new behaviors that promote positive social/emotional development (ASCA, 2019).
+School counselors are in an optimal position to implement proactive strategies that promote positive behaviors and respect diverse cultural values.
+Recognizing cultural influences on views of corporal punishment, the school counselor serves as a resource for school personnel and families by advocating for effective intervention and alternative discipline strategies.
+School counselors follow the laws and policies of their jurisdictions while being mindful of ethical standards.
+They can encourage public awareness of the consequences of corporal punishment, provide strategies on alternatives to corporal punishment and encourage legislation prohibiting the continued use of corporal punishment.

-• creating appropriate and logical consequences for inappropriate behavior
+• Establishing clear and consistent expectations with logical consequences for misconduct

 Summary

-Research shows corporal punishment increases students’ anti-social behavior, adversely affects cognitive development and erodes the trust between children and adults.
+Research shows corporal punishment increases students’ antisocial behavior, adversely affects cognitive development and erodes the trust between children and adults.
 It is ineffective in teaching new and positive behaviors and is detrimental in teaching appropriate problem-solving methods.
-School counselors adamantly oppose the use of corporal punishment and advocate for its elimination.
+School counselors oppose the use of corporal punishment and advocate for alternative methods to be used at home and school.

 References